 Require Disclosure of Cybersecurity Risks and Incidents

 Currently advisors are required to disclose business practices, fees, etc. on Form ADV Part 2A.
-The proposal would amend Form ADV Part 2A to require disclosure of cybersecurity risks and incidents to an adviser’s clients and prospective clients.
+The new rule amends Form ADV Part 2A to require disclosure of cybersecurity risks and incidents to an adviser’s clients and prospective clients.

-Funds would be under a similar requirement.
-Specifically, the proposed amendments would require a description of any significant fund cybersecurity incidents that have occurred in the last two fiscal years in funds’ registration statements, tagged in a structured data language.
+Funds are under a similar requirement.
+Specifically, the amendments require a description of any significant fund cybersecurity incidents that have occurred in the last two fiscal years in funds’ registration statements, tagged in a structured data language.

 Cyber Security Incident Reporting